-- Review the master list of ingredients to see what’s left to buy.
+- Review the master list of ingredients to take inventory of what’s still needed.

 1 week out

-- Give your meat plenty of time to defrost so it’s safe, and come holiday dinner time.
+- Give the meat plenty of time to safely defrost in the refrigerator.

-- Look at the recipes and plan the daily tasks for the next seven days.
+- Review the recipes and plan the timing for prep and cooking.

 How to Time a Stress-Free Holiday Meal

 The week before holiday meals is the time to get organized and start prepping meals.
-If you don’t have time to spend hours in the kitchen the day before, you might want to precook side dishes throughout the week.
+If you don’t have time to spend hours in the kitchen the day before or the morning of the holiday, you might want to precook side dishes throughout the week.

-But if you want to coordinate the cooking so all the side dishes are done at the same time and served hot, follow this timeline and use a mix of cooking methods (air fryer, oven, stove top, crock pot).
+But if you want to coordinate the side dishes so they cook simultaneously and are served hot, follow this timeline and use a mix of cooking methods (air fryer, oven, stove top, crock pot).

 7 days before